 TikTok presents a game changing opportunity for the digital marketing landscape.
 The main challenges are that there is much to learn about the short-form, lo-fi video format, and many of the best practices marketers are familiar with from other social channels do not apply to TikTok.
 The good news is you can be prepared when getting started with TikTok marketing.

 While each may have similar interfaces—short-form video, sound-on, customized discoverability—it’s important to understand that to truly succeed you need to build different strategies for Instagram and TikTok.
-These 5 tips will set you on the right track to craft an impactful approach for each channel.
+These tips will set you on the right track to craft an impactful approach for growing your brand awareness on each channel.

-First and foremost, think about your “why” for showing up on each channel.
-Instagram is great for driving traffic to your website, so think about implementing transactional calls-to-action and featuring details about your products in Reels content.
-On the flip side, people are flocking to TikTok to see their favorite creators showcase creative and authentic content.
+How can brands use TikTok and Instagram Reels to grow their engagement?
+First and foremost, think about your “why” for showing up on these channels.
+Audiences are flocking to short-form video to see their favorite creators showcase content that is authentic, inspiring, educational, and funny.
 Leverage this channel to grow your brand voice through product reviews and user-generated content (UGC).